top of page

 A poster from the movie "Safe."
 Text: "Julianne Moore.
 SAFE.
 A film by Todd Haynes."
 Features a woman in a dirt field with treesth background.
 She is wearing a biohazard suit over entire body.

-Hollywood content about immunocompromised people tends to portray us as paranoid-delusional, victims of Munchausens-by-proxy, or punchlines.
+The media tends to portray immunocompromised people as paranoid-delusional, victims of Munchausens-by-proxy, or punchlines.

 Our Founder